 Learning & Teaching

-The programme is taught primarily through seminar with individualised supervisory meetings to develop a research plan (part of the early PDP process) and an individualised programme of learning and individualised supervision towards a creative research outcome, defined and monitored by robust PDP.
-There will be research lectures.
+The programme is taught entirely through ‘round-table’ seminars with individualised supervisory meetings.
+These seminars enable students to develop a research plan and an individualised programme of learning with individualised supervision towards a creative and rigorous research outcome.

 All credited modules are assessed via a ‘portfolio’ comprising coursework, including text and presentation, viva-voce and practice if appropriate and as detailed in the module description, handbook and briefing documentation.